umich-michr/yhr-track/README.md

 headers.setETag("\"session-" + sessionId + "\"");
 ```

-This is much harder to control precisely with a 204 response due to less consistent caching behavior across clients.
+1. This is much harder to control precisely with a 204 response due to less consistent caching behavior across clients.
 For such cases
 sendBeacon may not be the ideal form of tracking depending on your needs.
-Also, for email tracking image request is inevitable since
-js will not execute in email clients.
-We will need to return 200 with 1pixel image otherwise a broken image will be displayed in the email.
+2. For email tracking, the image request is inevitable since js will not execute in email clients.
+We will need to return 200 with 1pixel
+image otherwise a broken image will be displayed in the email.
 Not only that, some clients may submit multiple retry requests if the image is not loaded properly.

 # Submitting tracking requests